SquareSR/Red-Race-Route-2/condensed race notes/README.md

 **Sabrina:**
 - EQ x4

+> if 21-30 HP, use Blizz on Cooltrainer's Rhyhorn

 Walk back to the teleporter and Dig out.
 - **Fly (U1)** to Viridian and Bike to the Gym.